This blog may contain affiliate links. Read our disclosure policy for more info.

 The Cor Van Ray YMCA opened recently on the west side of Lethbridge and boasts an impressive aquatics center.
 The indoor pool is 50,000 square feet and includes two water slides, a wave pool, a steam room, a lazy river, and a large hot tub.

-But arguably, its most impressive feature is the surf simulator that is very popular with teens and young adults.
+But arguably, its most impressive feature is the surf simulator which is very popular with teens and young adults.
 Another fun feature is that the viewing area of the pool sits right behind the surf simulator, so you have the opportunity to watch some great tricks (and all the epic wipeouts!)

 6. Go to Head Smashed In Buffalo Jump